 5.5.
 Evaporative emission family

 5.5.1.
-Only vehicles that are identical for the following parameters (a) to (d) and are similar or, where applicable, within the stated tolerance for the following parameters (e) and (f) may be part of the same evaporative emission family:
+Only vehicles that are identical with respect to the following characteristics listed in (a) to (d) and are similar or, where applicable, within the stated tolerance regarding the characteristics listed in (e) and (f) may be part of the same evaporative emission family:

 (a) Fuel tank system material and construction;